KhronosGroup/Vulkan-Hpp/README.md

 ```
 After the second step above, the dispatcher is fully functional.
 Adding the third step can potentially result in more efficient code.

-### Samples
+### Samples and Tests

-When you configure your project using CMake, you can enable SAMPLES_BUILD, getting you a port of most of the LunarG samples and one sample named RayTracing featuring the VK_NV_ray_tracing extension.
+When you configure your project using CMake, you can enable SAMPLES_BUILD to add some sample projects to your solution.
+Most of them are ports from the LunarG samples, but there are some more, like CreateDebugUtilsMessenger, InstanceVersion, PhysicalDeviceDisplayProperties, PhysicalDeviceExtensions, PhysicalDeviceFeatures, PhysicalDeviceGroups, PhysicalDeviceMemoryProperties, PhysicalDeviceProperties, PhysicalDeviceQueueFamilyProperties, and RayTracing.
+All those samples should just compile and run.
+When you configure your project using CMake, you can enable TESTS_BUILD to add some test projects to your solution.
+Those tests are just compilation tests and are not required to run.

 ## See Also